TheWildChild21/CookieHacks/README.md

 Max Out Your Buildings – Why wait for all the upgrades when you can have them now? 🏢 Activate All Buffs – Activate every buff at once and watch your cookies explode. 💥 And more!
 Seriously, if you’ve thought of it, it’s probably in here.

+How to use it-

+Open any version of cookie clicker, right click, click inspect element and click the console tab at the top right hand of the screen.

+Copy the code from any of the hacks under "src" into the console and press enter to fire the code.

+You now should have your hacks!